 - Responds to simple requests

-- Explores objects in many different ways (shaking, banging, throwing, dropping)
+- Explores object in many ways (shaking, banging, throwing, dropping)